Mraeling/name-is-japanese/README.md

 # name-is-japanese

-A simple python algorithm that returns "true" if the string is a Japanese name
+A simple python algorithm that returns "true" if the string is a Japanese name, based on whether it is entirely composed of romaji.